 A new breed of connected IoT medical devices that make personal healthcare easy and reliable come hand-in-hand with design challenges IoT product manufacturers will need to overcome.

-With a new breed of connected IoT medical devices that make personal healthcare easy and reliable, the potential in this space is tremendous and we are just starting to see some of the results of what is possible.
+With a new breed of connected IoT medical devices that make personal healthcare easy, reliable, and improve patient outcomes, the potential in this space is tremendous and we are just starting to see some of the results of what is possible.